nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_start_project_notes">{{ icon_team }} Start a collaborative doc to take project notes</span>
 <div id="desc_start_project_notes">

-* Keep project notes in easy-to-use collaborative docs (Recommended: use a GoogleDoc).
+* Keep project notes in an easy-to-use collaborative doc (Recommended: use a GoogleDoc).
 This document will be checked by the instructors at various points.<br>
   Remember to choose a tool that ==allow public _view_ access== e.g., GoogleDoc can be shared via a public link so that the document can be viewed by others.
 You'll be asked to submit this link to us in the next week.<br>
-  {{ icon_important_big_red }} Make sure all you current and future project notes (if split into in multiple documents) are reachable via links given in this document and are viewable by the public.
+  {{ icon_important_big_red }} Make sure all your current and future project notes (if split into in multiple documents) are reachable via links given in this document and are viewable by the public.

 </div>
 {#====================================================================================================================#}